-TAKE THE TICKET FROM THE DOG

-The dog, enjoying the game of tug-of-war, holds onto the ticket tightly.
+TAKE THE TICKET FROM THE DOG The dog, enjoying the game of tug-of-war, holds onto the ticket tightly.

-EXAMINE THE TREE

-(Which tree do you mean, the apple tree or the elm tree?)

-APPLE

-The tree already contains good-sized apples, even though apple season is weeks away.

-PICK AN APPLE apple: Picked.

-SHOW THE APPLE TO THE DOG

-The dog isn't interested.

-THROW THE APPLE

-The dog briefly considers chasing the apple, which bounces away, then decides not to.
-It runs around you playfully.

-PICK AN APPLE

-apple: Picked.
+FXAMINE THE TREE (Which tree do you mean, the apple tree or the elm tree?) > APPLE The tree already contains good-sized apples, even though apple season is weeks away. > PICK AN APPLE apple: Picked. > SHOW THE APPLE TO THE DOG The doa isn't interested. > THROW THE APPLE The dog briefly considers chasing the apple, which bounces away, then decides not to.
+It runs around you playfully. > PICK AN APPLE apple: Picked. >W You crawl under the hedge and find yourself...
+By the Maaician A woman wearing a black top hat and a tuxedo is here. > ASK THE MAGICIAN ABOUT THE DOG The woman ignores you. > SOUTH.
+The juggler is here, juggling. > WAIT Time passes . . .
+The juggler drops everything.
+The lacrosse ball lands squarely on your foot. > TAKE THE LACROSSE BALL AND THE CHOPSTICK lacrosse ball: Taken.

+chopstick: Taken.